 - Report any potential tripping or slipping hazards to management immediately

-When an employee gets injured in a slip and fall accident at work, there are many questions that need to be answered.
+When an employee gets injured in an accident at work, there are many questions that need to be answered.
 Is the company at fault?
 Is the employee entitled to compensation?
 Is there something the employee could have done to prevent the accident from happening in the first place?

-As with a car accident, it could take a while for the real medical effects of a slip and fall accident to be felt.
+As with a car accident, it could take a while for the real medical effects of the accident to be felt.
 If you have already taken a settlement for your case, then you will be left to deal with the pain and financial problems on your own.
-If you are involved in a slip and fall workplace accident, then contact an attorney immediately and make sure that your side of the story is heard loud and clear.